alphal00p/gammaloop/README.md

 We salute the eagerness of our users.

-So if you want to jump right in, then run the following to immediately start integrating the scalar three-loop mercedes diagram!
+If you want to jump right in, run the following to immediately start integrating the scalar three-loop mercedes diagram!

 ```
 git clone https://github.com/alphal00p/gammaloop.git && cd gammaloop